-Our country’s history has shaped the rise of Johannesburg’s street art, the inner city is filled with artworks which commentate on our cultural zeitgeist.
+Our country’s history has shaped the rise of Johannesburg’s street art, the inner city is filled with artworks that commentate on our cultural zeitgeist.
 We have seen a growing number of artworks over the years and decided to put together an art series which concerns itself with the history and artists behind some of Johannesburg’s street art.

 In the fourth instalment of our series, we focus on Shepard Fairey’s work.

 The American artist, activist and founder of OBEY Clothing is the brains behind the ‘The Purple Shall Govern’ mural.
 If you have ever been to Braamfontein, you may be familiar with this mural, it resides in the heart of Johannesburg as you approach the Nelson Mandela Bridge.
 Coincidentally, Nelson Mandela is amplified on this mural.

 On September 2, 1989, anti-apartheid protesters marching to the Parliament were stopped by the police in Cape Town CBD.
 The police retaliated with batons, tear gas, and water cannon spraying purple dye to stain protesters – so they could identify and arrest later.
 The Mass Democratic Movement supporters governed the police by seizing the cannon and spraying it back at them instead.
 The purple dye stained the National Party headquarters, and since then, the demonstration has been referred to as the ‘Purple Rain’ protest.